codebar/android-tutorials/worksheets/espresso-testing/index.md

 ## Introduction
 This tutorial follows on from the [first one where you built a cookie clicker]({{ site.baseurl }}/worksheets/1-introduction/).
 If you worked on that tutorial already, follow along using the code you wrote previously.

 If you didn't work on that tutorial, or you don't have the code anymore, you can download a completed project to follow along with [here](downloads/cookie-clicker.zip).
-Download the file, unzip it and then open it with Android Studio using the *Open an exisiting Android Studio project* button on the welcome screen.
+Download the file, unzip it and then open it with Android Studio using the *Open an existing Android Studio project* button on the welcome screen.

 ## What is UI testing?
-To make sure you software works properly you need to test it whenever you make a change that you want to release to your users.
-For something like an app you need to go through all the features of the app and make sure that nothing is broken.
-For even a small app this is a boring, repetative, and time consuming job.
-That's exactly the sort of thing which we use computers for!
+To make sure your software works properly you need to test it whenever you make a change that you want to release to your users.
+For something like an app, you need to go through all the features of the app and make sure that nothing is broken.
+For even a small app this is a boring, repetitive, and time-consuming job.
+That's precisely the sort of thing which we use computers for!
 Automated tests are pieces of code which test that your software is working correctly for you.

 We are going to write some UI tests for our cookie clicker app.
-A UI test is also known as a "funcational test" as it is testing the functionality of the app.
+A UI test is also known as a "functional test" as it is testing the functionality of the app.
 There are other types of tests such as "unit tests" which you may have come across in the Javascript, Ruby, or Python tutorials.

-A UI test will take a set of instrutions about what to click on and checks that the application responds correctly.
-They are doing the same as if you were clicking on and testing the app manually, but they can do it much quicker and they don't get bored when they have to do it for the 100th time!
+A UI test will take a set of instructions about what to click on and checks that the application responds correctly.
+They are doing the same as if you were clicking on and testing the app manually, but they can do it much quicker, and they don't get bored when they have to do it for the 100th time!

 First, we need to set up our testing framework.